-Issuance and implementation of the rule may impose fiscal and economic costs on entities in the Umpqua River Basin, including private agricultural and forestland operations, local governments, special districts, utilities, federal and state agencies, and entities holding National Pollutant Discharge Elimination System permits.
+Issuance and implementation of the rule may impose fiscal and economic costs on entities in the Rogue River Basin, including private agricultural and forestland operations, local governments, special districts, utilities, federal and state agencies, and entities holding National Pollutant Discharge Elimination System permits.
 DEQ does not have sufficient data to fully quantify all costs associated with meeting TMDL allocations.

-Previously named responsible persons may face additional costs to meet new requirements not included in the [2006 Umpqua Basin WQMP](#).
+Previously named responsible persons may face additional costs to meet new requirements not included in previous TMDLs in the Rogue River Basin.
+Previous TMDLs in the basin include: Upper Sucker Creek (1991), Lower Sucker Creek (2002), Lobster Creek Watershed (2002), Applegate Subbasin (2004), Bear Creek Watershed (2007), Rogue River Basin (2008).
 Newly named responsible persons may incur costs for developing implementation plans, carrying out management strategies, conducting monitoring, reporting on progress, and completing required periodic reviews.

 This fiscal and economic impact statement does not quantify the costs of ongoing water quality impairments or the potential economic and ecological benefits of improving water quality and achieving beneficial uses.
 The rule requires responsible persons to implement the WQMP, which helps achieve TMDL allocations and attain water quality standards.
-Water pollution can harm communities throughout the Basin and downstream, including commercial, recreational, and subsistence fishing communities.
+Water pollution can harm communities throughout the basin and downstream, including commercial, recreational, and subsistence fishing communities.
 It can also impose economic and ecological costs, such as impacts on fish populations, recreational opportunities, and water treatment.
 These externalized costs may disproportionately affect Indigenous, rural, minority, and low-income communities in Oregon.